-There are 12 different type of leadership styles for leading their team members in the organization for getting more productivity and reaching organizational goals.
+There are several type of leadership styles for leading their team members in the organization for getting more productivity and reaching organizational goals.

 Lewin’s Leadership Styles